On the structure of Kac-Moody algebras: Introduction

 On the other hand, Kac--Moody algebras also show some striking differences: while some roots in $\Delta$ have analoguous properties to the roots of a semisimple Lie algebra (such roots are called \emph{real}), the key novelty of Kac--Moody algebras (of non-finite type) is the apparition of \emph{imaginary} roots, with a completely different behaviour.
 The sets $\Delta^{re}$ and $\Delta^{im}$ of real and imaginary roots can be described as

-One of the most notable differences between real and imaginary roots concerns the dimension of the corresponding root spaces: while $\dim\g_{\alpha}=1$ for all $\alpha\in\Delta^{re}$, the dimensions of the root spaces $\g_{\alpha}$ with $\alpha\in\Delta^{im}$ might be arbitrarily large, and determining these root multiplicities is still a widely open problem.
+One of the most notable differences between real and imaginary roots concerns the dimension of the corresponding root spaces: while $\dim\g_{\alpha}=1$ for all $\alpha\in\Delta^{re}$, the dimensions of the root spaces $\g_{\alpha}$ with $\alpha\in\Delta^{im}$ might be arbitrarily large, and determining these root multiplicities is still a widely open problem (see \cite{CFL14} for a recent survey of the state of the art).
 In fact, despite a considerable volume of works on the topic, the structure of general Kac--Moody algebras remains, to this day, largely mysterious.

 One exception is the case where all imaginary roots $\alpha\in\Delta^{im}$ are \emph{isotropic}, in the sense that $(\alpha|\alpha)=0$.
 The corresponding Kac--Moody algebras, of so-called \emph{affine type}, have concrete realisations as (twisted) loop algebras over semisimple Lie algebras (or rather, suitable extensions thereof), and their structure is thus well-understood.
 In particular, $\{\dim\g_{\alpha} \ | \ \alpha\in\Delta\}$ is in that case bounded.
 On the other hand, when $\g(A)$ is of \emph{indefinite type}, i.e. neither of finite nor of affine type, the set $\{\dim\g_{\alpha} \ | \ \alpha\in\Delta\}$ is unbounded, and there is not a single instance where a ``concrete realisation'' of $\g(A)$, as in the affine case, is known.